 Take a hard look at your fixed expenses

 Sometimes a paycheck-to-paycheck existence means you've locked yourself into a lifestyle you can't really afford.
-"The general rule of thumb is that your monthly housing expenses should be 28% or less of your monthly gross income," says Natalie Barber, a financial planner in Atlanta.
+"The general guideline is that your monthly housing expenses should be 28% or less of your monthly gross income," says Natalie Barber, a financial planner in Atlanta.
 "If you are outside of that range, you may want to consider moving to a less expensive neighborhood or downsizing or getting a roommate."
 The same goes for that luxury car: how would it impact your budget if you sold it and purchased a more economical vehicle?

 Then turn to your want-to-haves